manuelfs/ra4_code/README.md

 Analysis code for searches of Supersymmetry  based on cfA ntuples created in CMSSW 7.X.X.

+#### ROOT version
+This code requires RooStats, so we made a special ROOT installation that can be used issuing `source /cms5r0/ald77/root/bin/thisroot.sh`.

 #### Compiling the code
 Issue the following commands in one of the UCSB cmsx machines: